Sheboygan County Court Records

 • Emily Tighe: (920) 459-3052

-Requests should include the case number and defendant’s full name.
+Include the case number and the defendant's full name in your request.
 Standard copy fees of $1.25 per page and $5.00 per certification apply.

 Statewide Criminal Background Checks

-The Wisconsin Department of Justice operates the Wisconsin Online Record Check System (WORCS), which allows individuals and organizations to conduct name-based criminal history searches.
+The Wisconsin Department of Justice operates the Wisconsin Online Record Check System (WORCS), which allows individuals and organizations to run name-based criminal history searches.
 Fees are $7 for online requests and $5 for mailed requests.
-WORCS returns results from across Wisconsin but may not capture all local-level dispositions immediately.
+WORCS returns results from across Wisconsin, though it may not capture all local-level dispositions immediately.

 Arrest and Inmate Information

-The Sheboygan County Sheriff’s Department, located at 525 North 6th Street, Sheboygan, WI 53081, can be reached at (920) 459-3111.
-The Sheriff’s office maintains arrest logs and booking records.
-Requests for law enforcement incident reports should be directed to the Sheriff or to the relevant municipal police department.
+The Sheboygan County Sheriff's Department, located at 525 North 6th Street, Sheboygan, WI 53081, can be reached at (920) 459-3111.
+The Sheriff's office maintains arrest logs and booking records.
+If you need law enforcement incident reports, direct your request to the Sheriff or to the relevant municipal police department.

 Sheboygan County Civil Court Records

-The Sheboygan County Circuit Court’s Civil/Small Claims Division handles lawsuits involving contract disputes, personal injury claims, landlord-tenant matters, foreclosures, replevin actions, and small claims cases.
-Wisconsin small claims jurisdiction covers cases with amounts in dispute up to $10,000, while larger civil matters proceed under standard civil procedures.
+The Civil/Small Claims Division of the Sheboygan County Circuit Court handles lawsuits involving contract disputes, personal injury claims, landlord-tenant matters, foreclosures, replevin actions, and small claims cases.
+Wisconsin small claims jurisdiction covers disputes up to $10,000; larger civil matters proceed under standard civil procedures.

 Locating Civil Case Records